semack/AspNetCore.FriendlyExceptions/README.md

         ...
 ```
 ### Using Middleware
-In case you use middleware, the registration method mush be at the top of list of all registrations.
+In case you use middleware, the registration method must be at the top of list of all registrations.
 ```cs
         public void Configure(IApplicationBuilder app)
         {